Class of '68 - 50

 A 50th reunion is nevertheless, bitter-sweet as we’ve now firmly established ourselves as the seniors at the table.
 With this, a whole new set of challenges arises like ‘How much longer are we going to be able to stand on our chairs for our class yell?’

 Fortunately there are still lots of opportunities ahead too, as we are freed from many of the constraints of past roles and responsibilities.
 Let’s embrace this freedom fully and use it to, among other things, keep connected - through this website and through our Facebook page.

 Let’s also agree to convene again in 2023 – not because we have to but because we can’t resist – and to continue to share and celebrate the wonderful stories and friendships of Class of 68 members, families and friends that have so touched and enriched our lives.

 Class of '68 Entrance Scholarship

-- It is given to a well-rounded student as demonstrated by her/his leadership, community service and extracurricular activities.
+●It is given to a well-rounded student as demonstrated by their leadership, community service and extracurricular activities.

 Legacy Committee: (l-r) Brian Bell, Maurice Tugwell, Kathleen McMullen, Nancy (Waller) Cutler, Pam Steeves Bowman, Nancy Grainger Robb, Robert Campbell